Kalwing/job-ready-project/5-Advanced_HTML_CSS/lesson2.md

      right: 0;
    }
    ```
-   The left and right property allow the footer to not distrub the box model.
+   The left and right property allow the footer to not disturb the box model.